Dong SEO, et al.

 offer a homogenous and controlled delivery of carbon source

-the presence of any detrimental reactive oxygen species from air
+avoid the presence of any detrimental reactive oxygen species

-2,4.
-To overcome these problems, we have designed a thermal CVD
+from air 2,4.
+To overcome these problems, we have designed a

-process to produce graphene in an ambient-air environment that is
+thermal CVD process to produce graphene in an ambient-air

-completely free of compressed or purified gases and requires
+environment that is completely free of compressed or purified

 The process is schematically illustrated in Fig. 1a, in

-example, Ni foil) are placed close together inside the heating
+(for example, Ni foil) are placed close together inside the

-zone of a furnace, before heating the quartz tube.
-The quartz tube
+heating zone of a furnace, before heating the quartz tube.
+The

-is then sealed and the temperature is increased.
-During the
+quartz tube is then sealed and the temperature is increased.

-ramping stage, air inside the quartz tube is released through a
+During the ramping stage, air inside the quartz tube is released

-valve to maintain atmospheric pressure.
-Once the annealing stage
+through a valve to maintain atmospheric pressure.
+Once the

-graphene films covering the surface of the growth substrate
+of single-to-few layer graphene films covering the surface of

 Fig1b